SoftwareWriterDude/coolchat/README.md

 * Choose if you want to connect over Tor.
 (Requires a running instance of the Tor daemon or the TBB)
 * Once connected you will be prompted for a username, enter it and begin chatting.

-## Updating the server list
+## Using the server list csv
-Eventually there will be a much nicer way to do this and find servers but until then just make a pull request to this repo if you have a server you want added.
+Simply place a serverlist csv file in the root directory and you can access it by clicking the file >> serverlist button.
+This will load the csv viewer and you can set a server by clicking on it.

 ![alt text](demo.png)